niko33333/terraform-vm/README.md

 ## infrastructure provisionig

-To provision the infrastructure, you need to create an S3 bucket and a DynamoDB table, which will contain the Terraform state:
+To provision the infrastructure, you need to create an S3 bucket and a DynamoDB table, which will contain the Terraform state (the region selected is the eu-central-1):

 **bucket name**: *vmex-prod-terraform-state*